 Oh, you predictable bunch!
-It comes as no surprise to me that my posts on 1950s style dresses are, by far, the most popular pieces on Big Girls Browse.
+It comes as no surprise to me that my posts on 1950s style dresses are, by far, the most popular pieces on this blog.
 And who am I to complain that one of my favourite looks is also one of yours?
 As far as I’m concerned, any excuse to spend a few hours hunting down yet more fabulous frocks with those trademark nipped-in waists, full skirts and fabulous prints is good enough.
 Though I am going to bankrupt myself soon enough if I keep buying things as I do ‘research’.
 This round-up of another ten great Summer dresses includes a few old faithful brands, a couple of new ones, and hopefully some styles to suit all budgets and bodies.
 I hope you enjoy!

 Scene and Believed dress by Bernie Dexter $139 Modcloth – Vintage rockabilly model Bernie Dexter’s range of dresses has some amazing bold prints, and this one is my favourite.
 The cherry blossoms are really distinctive, and you can see from Modcloth’s customer reviews how well the dress works on a variety of body shapes.

 Yellow floral vintage rose dress £45 (was £85) Oasis – I loved the ‘floral frocks’ range from Oasis this season, but the prices were pretty crazy – upwards of £80 for a cotton frock?
 Luckily, they’re all now being put into the sale, so those of us on a budget can possibly afford to splash out.
 This yellow would look amazing with dark hair.

 Silver grey and pink floral swing dress £40 Lady Vintage – My favourite discovery of 2012, Lady Vintage, has just released a range of Summer prints, including this lovely pink and silver floral.
 Remember these swing dresses come up big – I easily fit into a 12 in Lady Vintage styles.